Swiss sight deposits rise, add to signs of possible SNB intervention

 ZURICH The amount of cash commercial banks hold with the Swiss National Bank crept up slightly last week, adding to signs that the central bank may have intervened to weaken the franc since removing the currency's cap last month.

 The SNB on Jan.
 15 scrapped the 1.20-per-euro cap it imposed on the Swiss franc in September 2011, surprising financial markets.
-Maintaining the policy would have cost the bank 100 billion francs (71 billion pounds) in January alone, the SNB later said.
+Maintaining the policy would have cost the bank 100 billion francs ($108 billion) in January alone, the SNB later said.

 The move sent the safe-haven franc soaring against the euro, though the single currency has regained some ground amid speculation that the SNB is intervening in the market.